 |William Dyer's May 27, 1660 letter begging|

 comes with a transcription.

-$36.99 per print, inclusive of shipping.
+$36.99 per print.
 (Shipped to US addresses in a capped mailing tube via US Postal Service.
 USPS estimates 3-day delivery, but allow a day or two more time in December.)

 Use the Buy Now button for debit, credit, or electronic check, via secure PayPal.
 Be sure to indicate WHICH LETTER, Mary's or William's, you want, or if you want the matched set.